SteadyCadence/api-docs/content/01-introduction.md

 Each of the sections listed above will outline how to use API endpoints to make these things happen.

+> Oliver, added this note.
+Is it OK?

+It's worth noting that this API works best with locally-hosted versions of the platform.
+If you have any questions about using the API, please don't hesitate to [contact us]().

 ### Using the Platform API

-You can view each endpoint directly throught the Cadasta Platform API.
+You can view each endpoint directly through the Cadasta Platform API.

 First, determine which endpoint you'd like to access.
 Then, add it to the end of the URL `https://platform-staging-api.cadasta.org/`.
 For example, to get to `api/v1/organizations/`, you'd write: